I am super excited today to share with you my DIY Chilly The Snowman Christmas Ornament. You can make your own with my easy tutorial!

 Dab a small stream of glue around the edges of the hat and dip it into the Epsom salts to create rings of ice on the hat.

 HOW TO MAKE A SCARF FOR YOUR SNOWMAN ORNAMENT

-I recently upcycled some plaid button up shirts into envelope pillow covers.
+I recently upcycled some plaid button-up shirts into envelope pillow covers.
 I saved all the scraps.
 Is that hoarding or being frugal?
-I’m going say it’s being frugal because that’s where Chilly’s cute little plaid scarf came from.
+I’m going to say it’s being frugal because that’s where Chilly’s cute little plaid scarf came from.

-I just cut a piece the size I wanted and tied it around his neck.
+I cut a piece from one of the plaid shirt scraps the size I wanted and tied it around his neck.

 HOW TO MAKE THE SNOWMAN ARMS

-Because Chilly is a Christmas ornament, he needs some bling, right!
-I cut the stems, using wire cutters, from a floral pic which was red and glittery.
+Because Chilly is a Christmas ornament, he needs some bling, right?
+I cut the stems, using wire cutters, from a Christmas floral pic which was red and glittery.

 Dab a little hot glue onto the end of the arm and stick it into place.

 BUTTONS AND NOSE

 Glue the buttons onto the front in the appropriate places.
 Mod Podge works like a charm for this step.